ostaquet/Arduino-Nano-33-IoT-Ultimate-Guide/README.md

 The Arduino Nano 33 IoT **only supports 3.3V** for inputs and outputs (IO pins) and it is not 5V tolerant like most of the other Arduino boards.
 Connecting more than 3.3V on IO pins will damage the board.

 The pinouts is **compatible with the classic Arduino Nano pinouts**.
-The only difference is that the 5V pin on the classic Arduino Nano is not connected and doesn't supply voltage.
+Notice that the classic 5V pin is not wired by default and doesn't provide any power if you don't connect the VUSB jumper.

 The pins A4 and A5 have an internal pull up and are designed to be used as an I2C bus.
 So, **usage of A4 and A5 as analog inputs is not recommended**.

 ## How to power the Arduino Nano 33 IoT?
 According to the box, the Arduino Nano 33 IoT can be powered by the USB connector (5V) or through the Vin pin (4.5V - 21V) while its operating voltage is 3.3V.
 However, it seems that the supply voltage depends on the usage.
 There is a [discussion on the Arduino forum about this topic](https://forum.arduino.cc/index.php?topic=624569.0).

 See the results of the experiments below regarding the power supply and the peak current consumption per voltage.